Inline CSS

 Conclusion

 Inline CSS is useful when you want to style a few HTML elements.
 It is a simple way to apply styles to the HTML elements.
 HTML inline CSS is especially useful in styling email templates or testing styles.
-Using inline CSS in styling elements can be helpful for short and quick development, but for large-scale projects, it is better to use external CSS.
+Using inline in styling elements can be helpful for short and quick development, but for large-scale projects, it is better to use external CSS.

 To learn more about Cascading Style Sheet (CSS), check out this Web Development course and also explore CSS Interview Questions prepared by industry experts.